 - Two letters of recommendation, at least one of which should be from a reference who can comment meaningfully on your prior academic performance.

 - A personal statement of at most 500 words that explains why you are applying to the MSCS program and provides any other information you wish the Admissions Committee to have.

 - A resume or curriculum vitae.

-- For international students who do not waive language testing, either TOEFL, IELTS, or Duolingo scores.
+- For international students who do not waive language testing, TOEFL, IELTS, or Duolingo scores no more than one year old.
 Note: Please use the contact information in the left sidebar if the COVID-19 situation prevents you from taking language exams.

 The Admissions Committee does take your entire application into consideration when making admission decisions.
 If you have questions about your qualifications, please contact the Graduate Director.

 Visit the Graduate School of Liberal Arts application page for more application details and a link to the online application cover sheet.
 Note that our program does not require a writing sample, only a personal statement.